The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/CTF/f25-flash-ctf.md

 ## Password Cracking

 ### Question # (10 points)
-We've received this password hash that seems to originate from the rockyou breach.
+We've received this password hash that seems to originate from the RockYou breach.
 Can you crack the password?

 Hash: `31d8c2fe81a635bef93315aa8234c1a0`